Krista is working for a cannot-be-named cruise line and shares her insight with us!

 I’ve also learned what it’s like to really love a job!
 My current position is more than I can ask for, and I hope that in my future employment I am this passionate about my work!

-Who would be a good fit for working on a cruise ship?
+Who would be a good fit to work on a cruise ship?

 Being tough helps because it’s not always a warm and fuzzy environment.
 Stuff has to get done and people don’t always take the time to encourage you.
 You need to be a people person who can work with a variety of people.
 Pretty much everyone who works on a ship has regular contact with guests and cruisers tend to have very high expectations, so you must have a customer service attitude even when you’re dealing with someone who is completely unreasonable and difficult.
 The more energetic you are, the better.